 - Suggest, suggest, suggest.
 It’s not about pushing menu items on customers, it’s about recommending items that will enhance their dining experience.
-By telling a customer about your favorite dishes and making pairing recommendations, you’ll improve the level of service you deliver… and you’ll create more satisfied customers.
+By telling a customer about your favorite dishes and making pairing recommendations, you’ll improve the level of service you deliver… and you’ll create guest loyalty.
 After all, most menus have over hundred items to choose from and most guests appreciate a little guidance!

 - Ask questions.
 Sometimes just asking if a guest has any questions will easily open up the conversation for you to recommend items and add-ons.
 Then, ask your own: uncover preferences and make recommendations that will best please your guests.